silviamacchi/bugs_SEProject/README.md

-# READ ME!
+# Project description
-This is the repository for our progect of SE
+This is a group project developed for the course of Software Engineering for Geoinformatics

+For this project we are developing an application to support air quality analysis using “Dati Lombardia” sensor data.